Danielskry/Awesome-RAG/README.md

 - [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)
   - Measure of linear correlation between two variables.
   - Useful for understanding the linear relationship between variables.

+### Evaluation metrics
+These metrics assess the quality and relevance of generated answers, evaluating how accurate, contextually appropriate, and reliable they are for the intended applications.

+...

 ## 💾 Databases
 The list below features several database systems suitable for Retrieval Augmented Generation (RAG) applications.
 They cover a range of RAG use cases, aiding in the efficient storage and retrieval of vectors to generate responses or recommendations.